dhutapratama/docs/mail.md

 <a name="mail-and-local-development"></a>
 ## Mail & Local Development

 When developing an application that sends email, you probably don't want to actually send emails to live email addresses.
-Laravel provides several ways to "disable" the actual sending of emails during local development.
+Lets provides several ways to "disable" the actual sending of emails during local development.

 <a name="log-driver"></a>
 #### Log Driver